 A young thief (Kacey Mottet Klein) makes the rounds of a Swiss ski resort, scooping up the expensive toys of others while lusting after their lives.
 This is his means of supporting his sister (Léa Seydoux), who ditches him whenever she gets the chance, donning white go-go boots to go running off with lousy men.
-French/Swiss director Ursula Meier handles difficult material—there’s a revelation about the siblings tucked deep within the movie, as well as powerful points about the roots of criminal activity—with a quiet delicacy.
+French/Swiss director Ursula Meier handles difficult material—there’s a revelation about the siblings tucked deep within the movie, as well as powerful points made about the roots of criminal activity—with a quiet delicacy.
 Sister has one of the most symbolic endings of the year, two gondolas passing above a mountainside where spring is just taking hold.
-They, and their occupants are going in opposite directions, but will always come back to the same place.
+They and their occupants may be going in opposite directions but will always come back to the same place.

 7. The Perks of Being a Wallflower